LaciesBox/LaciesBox/README.md

 1. Open terminal (if on Linux) / Git Bash (if on Windows) on project's root directory.

+2. Configure application.properties spring.datasource.url.
+If you have the Postgres DB set up, adjust the URL.
+Otherwise, comment out the property.

-2. Run "sh run-dev.sh" command to run Spring Boot application.
+3. Run "sh run-dev.sh" command to run Spring Boot application.

-3. Run "cd client" command to go to client directory
+4. Run "cd client" command to go to client directory.

-4. Run "npm install" to install related node modules.
+5. Run "npm install" to install related node modules.

-5. Run "npm run serve" command to run Vue application.
+6. Run "npm run serve" command to run Vue application.